 While the decision to approve an internship continues to rest with the academic department conferring internship credit, the College seeks to ensure that overseas placements sponsored by Schools and departments across the College have been consistently reviewed.
 In addition, the OIP needs to be informed of where students are abroad while they are earning Ithaca College credit.
 The Internships Abroad Approval Form and the "Know Before You Go" resource will guide the process for reviewing overseas placements that are not a formal component of an approved affiliate program offering.
 Each faculty sponsor of a student internship abroad is asked to use these forms when considering prospective placements abroad.

 Once these forms are complete, please ask the student to schedule a time to meet with a study abroad adviser so they may continue with the final steps of formally registering their international travel with the College.
-If you have questions, please do not hesitate to contact the Office of International Programs and Extended Studies at 607-274-3306.
+If you have questions, please do not hesitate to contact the Office of International Programs at 607-274-3306.